3dbeb41841bfbfcc24d55143816cf7f1/rails-active-record-migrations/readme.md

 `rails g migration AddAgeToUsers age:integer`

 - This will create a migration file in our `RAILS_ROOT/db/migrate` folder.
 The purpose of this file is to describe what actions we want to take to move our DB schema from its current state to the new state, and also, what would need to happen to move the migration back to the old state again (should we need to).

+*How does Rails keep track of the order of our migrations and when they were created?*
+> Note the timestamp in the filename.
+Also, the files are run from top to bottom (oldest to most recent).

 - available column types:

 ```ruby